 Luckily, prescription discount cards, like GoodRx, are becoming more popular and widely available to help older adults save on those hefty costs.
 They may not work on all prescriptions at every pharmacy, but they help make the pill easier to swallow (pardon the pun).

-GoodRx is one of our top picks for seniors looking to save money on their prescription medications.
-They offer a free discount savings card and a monthly subscription that's valid at more than 70,000 pharmacies nationwide.
+GoodRx is one of our top picks for seniors looking to save money on their prescription medications, which is why it made our list of the best prescription discount cards!
+They offer a free discount savings card and a monthly subscription that’s valid at more than 70,000 pharmacies nationwide.
 Plus, pharmacies keep your GoodRx card on file, so you can access savings instantly on every trip.
 While GoodRx requires a monthly paid subscription to access the best savings, their free discount card can still help you save up to 80 percent on your prescriptions.
-In this review, we'll cover everything you need to know about GoodRx to save on your prescriptions.
+For this year’s review, we tested GoodRx for ourselves.
+We’ll cover everything you need to know about our experience with GoodRx to help you save on your prescriptions.

 Given the steep costs of seniors’ medications, prescription savings cards have become increasingly popular.
 With so many options out there, it’s hard to know which cards are actually worthwhile.
 GoodRx is one of the most widely used and available prescription savings cards.
 The company is likely partnered with pharmacies near you, making it an excellent choice for seniors across the country.